 Just as women experience in many countries, you may occasionally endure catcalling on the streets of India.
 You may avoid bringing attention to yourself by dressing modestly or by wearing traditional Indian clothing, but this will not completely prevent catcalling and other forms of sexual harassment.
 Usually, this can be harmless, but it’s safe to carry a working cellphone with you in case of emergencies, and avoid walking places alone late at night.
 When being catcalled, the best way to react is to ignore it and to keep walking to your destination.

 All of this information may seem overwhelming, but the IFSA-Butler staff does an excellent job of equipping women students traveling India through their programs with all the necessary resources and information.
-My resident director for The City, The River, The Sacred in Varanasi, India was extremely helpful in assisting us find appropriate clothing, understanding different cultural norms, and figuring out the best ways to be safe in India.
-If you’re interested in traveling India and want to learn more about the difficulties of doing so, you can reach the program advisor for all IFSA-Butler programs in India, Kerry Springer.
+My IFSA Resident Director for India was extremely helpful in assisting us find appropriate clothing, understanding different cultural norms, and figuring out the best ways to be safe in India.
+If you’re interested in traveling India and want to learn more about the difficulties of doing so, you can reach out to the IFSA Admissions Counselor for India.
 She did a wonderful job of making me feel prepared before my trip to India.

 Don’t let the challenge of traveling India as a woman keep you away.
 Though challenging, traveling in India has been extremely rewarding, and these tips have helped me experience the culture in a deeper way while also remaining respectful.

-Grace Carson is a Journalism and Political Science major at the University of Denver and studied abroad with IFSA-Butler on The City, The River, The Sacred program in Varanasi, India in Fall 2017.
-She served as an International Correspondent through the IFSA-Butler Work-to-Study Program.
+Grace Carson is a Journalism and Political Science major at the University of Denver and studied abroad with IFSA in India in Fall 2017.
+She served as an IFSA International Correspondent through the IFSA Work-to-Study Program.